BioAutoML-NAS: An End-to-End AutoML Framework for Multimodal Insect Classification via Neural Architecture Search on Large-Scale Biodiversity Data: Related Works

 \subsection{Lagre Data-Driven Approach}

 Recent research \cite{zhang2024champ, pacal2024enhancing, wu2023deep, ravi2024sam} has explored the use of large-scale datasets and approaches to managing the challenges associated with their volume and complexity.
-Zhang et al. \cite{zhang2024champ} employed Composite Motion Synthesis, Composite GCN, and a partition policy network for motion generation, prediction, and optimization.
-However, reliance on synthetic motions may limit the ability of the model to capture realistic composite dynamics, reducing prediction consistency.
-Furthermore, Pacal et al. \cite{pacal2024enhancing} introduced MViT for a four-class dataset, incorporating SE blocks and a GRN-based MLP from ConvNeXtV2.
-However, increased complexity may lead to overfitting on limited data and reduced robustness to unseen variations.
-On the other hand, Wu et al. \cite{wu2023deep} proposed a U-Net-based ensemble model with a symmetric encoder-decoder architecture and skip connections for pixel-level segmentation, using K-fold cross-validation and K-means clustering for post-processing.
-However, relying on K-means clustering may limit the accuracy of the separation of closely grouped or overlapping objects, potentially reducing the accuracy of counting and localization.
+Zhang et al. \cite{zhang2024champ} used Composite Motion Synthesis, Composite GCN, and a partition policy network for motion generation, prediction, and optimization.
+However, synthetic motions may limit modeling of real composite dynamics, reducing prediction consistency.
+Furthermore, Pacal et al. \cite{pacal2024enhancing} proposed MViT with SE blocks and a GRN-based MLP for a four-class dataset.
+However, its higher complexity may cause overfitting and reduce robustness to unseen data.
+Wu et al. \cite{wu2023deep} proposed a U-Net-based ensemble with skip connections for pixel-level segmentation, using K-fold cross-validation and K-means post-processing.
+However, K-means may limit separation of closely overlapping objects, affecting counting and localization accuracy.
 Finally, Ravi et al. \cite{ravi2024sam} proposed SAM-2, which extends SAM to videos by combining hierarchical encoding, memory-guided attention, and a lightweight mask decoder to track and segment objects despite occlusions.
 However, rapid appearance changes and severe occlusions reduce the precision of its segmentation.